 A few weeks ago, I was kindly invited along to the opening weekend of Go Ape Coventry, at Coombe Abbey Country Park.
-For those who haven’t heard of Go Ape before, it is a high adrenaline treetop experience that takes visitors up into the canopies to challenge their fears and overcome obstacles.
-They have over 30 locations across the UK, with Coventry being the latest to open.
+For those who haven’t heard of Go Ape before, it is a high adrenaline treetop experience that takes visitors up into the canopies of the forest to challenge their fears and overcome obstacles.
+They have over 30 locations across the UK, with Go Ape Coventry being the latest to open.

 Go Ape Coventry is set within the 500-acre grounds of Coombe Abbey Country Park, making for some pretty stunning views around the 5 courses.
 This experience is suitable for all the family, as the courses vary in difficulty and fear factor.

 Simple answer, yes!
 Having never done Go Ape before I was a little nervous about how safe I would feel going around the course without an instructor, but before you are set free you have a really easy-to-understand but thorough safety briefing on your harness, karabiner clips and trollies.
 Even though it all looks and sounds complicated, all of the equipment is super easy to use and the instructors take extra time and care explaining it all to the younger ones.
 They had no hesitation in reassuring us and answering any questions we had before starting the course.